Settings

 The component

-import { useForm } from 'react-hook-form'
+import { useForm } from '@tinycld/core/ui/form'

-import { useStore, useOrgLiveQuery } from '@tinycld/core/lib/pocketbase'
+import { useStore } from '@tinycld/core/lib/pocketbase'

 import { useMutation } from '@tinycld/core/lib/mutations'